clobrano/raffaello/README.md

     \d+\.\d+\.\d+\.\d+=>green_bold

-Raffaello provides some built-in colorfiles, called **presets**, for known tools like cmake, gcc/g++, dmesg, etc. The presets can be included in custom colorfile.
+Raffaello provides some built-in colorfiles, called **presets**, for known tools like cmake, gcc/g++, dmesg, etc.
+The presets can be used alone using `--preset` flag or even included in custom colorfile in order to extend their colormaps.

     # Include a preset colorfile
     include errors